"""Abstract base classes and array/frame/tensor backends for the linalg layer."""

 def minmax(self) -> Tuple[float]:

-Returns the minimum and maximum values of the array.
+"""Return the minimum and maximum values of the array."""

 return minmax(self._array)